openshift/oadp-operator/docs/developer/olm_hacking.md

 ```
 $ oc get all -n oadp-operator
-No resources found in oadp-operator-system namespace.
+No resources found in openshift-adp namespace.
 ```